Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Related Work

-Children pedagogy such as Montessori and Reggio emphasizes on scaffolding children development using the environment.
-Specifically, the environment should be safe for free exploration and contain sufficient resources for children to engage in the various stages of play e.g. solitary, parallel, cooperative, etc.~\cite{parten1932social} while grounding learning experiences to visual and language features.
+Child pedagogies such as Montessori and Reggio emphasize on scaffolding children development using the environment.
+Specifically, the environment should allow free exploration and contain sufficient resources for children to engage in various stages of play, e.g. solitary, parallel, cooperative, etc.~\cite{parten1932social} while grounding learning experiences to visual and language features.

-Similarly, there has been an increase in virtual learning environments to emulate the scaffolding conditions for artificial cognitive development.
+In recent years, there has been an increase in virtual learning environments to emulate the scaffolding conditions for artificial cognitive development.
 The simplest form of environment is a two-dimensional continuous arena with boundaries where the agent has to learn state-specific navigation policies to successfully reach targets.
-The agent perceives it's location using place cells and the target to navigate to is given by simple instructions such as a one-hot vector encoding sensory cue \cite{kumar2022nonlinear, kumar2023oneshot}.
+The agent perceives its location using place cells and the target to navigate to is given by simple instructions such as a one-hot vector encoding sensory cue \cite{kumar2023oneshot,kumar2022nonlinear}.
 Due to the simplified task and model requirements, it is easy to understand the learned policies, though hard to transfer to natural conditions.

 A more complex but naturalistic environment is a three-dimensional arena where the agent perceives environmental features using RGB visual inputs, and instructions are represented by either one-hot vectors \cite{Hill} or English sentences \cite{hill2021grounded}.
 The goal is to navigate to the instructed target.
 Recent work called XL, allowed the generation of millions of learning environments by changing three variables - the physical 3D space, the game rule specified using natural language, and the number of co-players \cite{team2021open}.

 Training RL agents on vastly diverse tasks led to impressive generalization behaviour on held-out tasks, requiring them to navigate, use tools and cooperate or compete depending on the instruction to maximize total rewards.
 Alternatively, agents can learn to move objects to satisfy the language-based instruction \cite{jiang2019language}.
-Here, the action space is much larger than a navigation task as the agent has to learn to manipulate objects to satisfy the corresponding language query.
+Here, the action space is much larger than a navigation task, as the agent has to learn to manipulate objects to satisfy the corresponding language query.
 Hence, the visual features are simplified to ensure the learning speed is tractable.